ZenoAFfectionate/pretrainable_BERT/README.md

 This repo is implementation of BERT.
 Code is very simple and easy to understand fastly.
 Some of these codes are based on [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)

 Currently this project is working on progress.
-And the code is not verified yet.
+And the code is partly verified now.

 ## Installation
 ```